 Once you have chosen your backing track, then start the Audacity application, go to file -> open, then pick your mp3 backing track.
 It should open in the Audacity window.
 Press the green play button.
 You should hear the track.
 Stop the track, by pressing the brown stop button.
 Now plug your microphone into your soundcard, put your headphones on, take the harmonica and microphone in your hand, and press the red record button.
 Start playing as soon as you hear the track.
 You will see that your harmonica part appears in a separate track.

 Now play the track again.
 You should hear the backing track, and the harmonica part which you have recorded.It is very important to set the correct recording level for your microphone.
 In particular, if your microphone is too loud, then your harmonica will sound distorted.
 You can adjust the level of your microphone by adjusting the slider in the top bar of the audacity window, with the microphone picture next to it.
-There is also a red recording level indicator in the top bar of the audactiy window.
-You should aim to have this indicator level at about half way while you play.
+There is also a recording level indicator in the top bar of the audactiy window.
+You should aim to have this indicator level a little above three quarters while you play.
 If the indicator bar is full while you play, then your music will be distorted, and you should turn your microphone down.

 Try not to record too much to start with.
 Maybe just a single 12 bar blues, or a single tune.
 Listen to your recording.
 You will almost certainly be disappointed (everyone is!).
 However, there will be maybe one or two notes that you are happy with.
 Remember these notes.
 Delete your recording, by pressing the small cross in the top left hand corner of your audio window.
 Then record your part again.
 Try to play the notes you liked the same way.
 With many attempts, you will finally have a recording that you are happy with.